Douglas Stuart, 20th Earl of Moray: Career

-The Dowager Countess and her daughter Lady Louisa Howitt (née Stuart) are Patronesses of the Royal Caledonian Ball.
+On his father's death in 1974, he succeeded to the earldom of Moray, among others in the Peerage of Scotland and the 12th Baron Stuart of Castle Stuart in the Peerage of Great Britain.
+He lost his seat in the House of Lords after the reforms of the House of Lords Act 1999.

 Car collection

 Lord Doune's car collection began in 1953 and by 1970 it was decided to open the collection to the public as the Doune Motor Museum.
 This linked in turn to one of the world's steepest races: The Doune Hill Climb, a timed event.
-His collection included:
+Before the museum closed on 30 November 1998, his collection included: